Air Wanganui's business on the rise with air ambulance and high-end charter services

 Air Wanganui is a privately-owned business that started out as a personal charter service with one Baron aircraft.
 It later bought a Mojave aircraft and began providing charter flights for local businesspeople.
 However, its main focus for the past 21 years has been providing air ambulance services, primarily for the Whanganui District Health Board.

-"It was one of the first air ambulances in New Zealand, apart from Life Flight which was based in Auckland at that stage," Dean says.
+"It was one of the first air ambulances in New Zealand, apart from Life Flight which was based in Auckland at that stage," Martin says.

 "Twelve years ago the company bought the C90 turboprop which is a lot faster, slicker and is pressurised.
 Then a year-and-a-half ago it purchased a Super King Air 200 turboprop which can carry nine passengers.
 It is also set up to do air ambulance work and can carry two stretchers whereas the C90 takes a single stretcher."